coderefinery/coderefinery.org/_events/2019-11-04-stockholm.md

   event at KTH where researchers are invited to bring their code and data and work on it collaboratively with other participants.
-  We would like to bring over ideas from the instructor workshop to the hackathon, so participants of this workshop are especially invited to attend also the hackathon to work on lesson improvement and development of new CodeRefinery lessons!
+  We would like to bring over ideas from the instructor workshop to the hackathon, so participants of this workshop are especially encouraged to attend also the hackathon to work on lesson improvement and development of new CodeRefinery lessons!
   </p>